 Contact Congress: COVID-19 impact on afterschool programs

 The COVID-19 pandemic continues to impact families, youth, and the afterschool program providers who serve them.
-These concerns should be top of mind for Congress and the administration when determining FY21 appropriations levels and negotiating coronavirus relief legislation.
+These concerns should be top of mind for the new 117th Congress and the incoming Biden Administration when negotiating the next round of coronavirus relief legislation and when determining the FY22 appropriations levels.
 Congress has already passed several bills in immediate response to the pandemic and is considering additional coronavirus response and recovery legislation that must prioritize youth.
-Additionally the House and Senate Appropriations Committees are preparing to pass FY21 spending bills determining education funding levels for next fiscal year.
-Your Representatives and Senators must hear from you now on how this public health crisis is affecting youth, youth-serving organizations, and your community-at-large.
+Your Representatives and Senators must hear from you now on how this public health crisis is affecting youth, youth-serving organizations, and your community-at-large - and how afterschool and summer learning programs can address COVID-19 learning loss.

 There are specific policy issues we believe will help support youth and ensure out-of-school-time organizations can navigate the impact of this crisis:

-- $500 million immediate increase in 21st CCLC to cover programs now and address the increased need for summer learning programs this summer and afterschool programs next fall to help students at risk for learning loss
+- $1.2 billion immediate increase in 21st CCLC to cover programs now and address the increased need for summer learning programs this summer and afterschool programs next fall to help students at risk for learning loss

-- Include financial recovery supports for non-profit organizations and small business afterschool providers in any congressional stimulus package, including support of the WORK NOW Act (S. 3747) and the Save Organizations that Serve America Act (SOS America Act, H.R.
-6408)
+- Include financial recovery supports for non-profit organizations and small business afterschool providers in any congressional stimulus package.

-- Increase the capacity of both the Child Care Development Block Grant (CCDBG) (which also supports school-age afterschool and summer programs) and the AmeriCorps and AmeriCorps VISTA programs (as in the bipartisan CORPS Act - S. 3964).
+- Increase the capacity of both the Child Care Development Block Grant (CCDBG) (which also supports school-age afterschool and summer programs) and the AmeriCorps and AmeriCorps VISTA programs.